 An almost instant best-seller, The Feminine Mystique sold 600,000 hardcover copies and more than two million in paperback.
 The book essentially started the "Second Wave" of feminism.

-Women, and she served as the group's president until March 1970.
+In October 1966 Friedan co-founded the National Organization for Women, and she served as the group's president until March 1970.

 In 1968 Friedan signed the “Writers and Editors War Tax Protest” pledge, vowing to withhold tax payments as an act of protest against the Vietnam War.

 In 1969 Friedan helped establish the National Association for the Repeal of Abortion Laws, which would later change its name to NARAL Pro-Choice America.
 Also in 1969, Friedan and her husband Carl divorced.

 Friedan helped organize the August 26, 1970 “Women's Strike for Equality” in New York City, where tens of thousands of women followed her in a march down Fifth Avenue, carrying signs and banners that bore such slogans as “Don’t Cook Dinner — Starve a Rat Tonight!” and “Don’t Iron While the Strike Is Hot.”